stockeh/mapreduce-analysis-msd/README.md

     - Shortest: Rainy Days And Mondays, 0.005 minutes
     - Median: Step Ya Game Up (Remix), 3.8 minutes
     - Mean: You Put a Spell on Me, 4.1 minutes
-5. Create *new* segment data for the average song.
+5. Create new segment data for the average song.
 Including start time, pitch, timbre, max loudness, max loudness time, and start loudness.
-    - ...
+    - N/A for documentation purposes

 ### PageRank

 1. Which artist(s) is the most generic?
 Which artist(s) is the most unique?
     - Generic: The Rolling Stones, The Beatles, The Fairfield Four